View FREE Lessons!

 Technical analysis tries to predict the future by looking at the past.
 These analysts believe that changes in the volume traded and pricing patterns point toward the future interests of buyers (demand) and sellers (supply).

-For example, analysts look closely at the relationship between a change in volume and a change in the price.
-An increase in trading volume of a stock indicates an increase in interest in that company.
+For example, analysts look closely at the relationship between a change in the number of shares traded (volume) and the change in the price.
+An increase in the trading volume of a stock indicates an increase in interest in that company.
 The key is interpreting that interest.
 Has the volume increased because investors want to buy, or has it increased because more shareholders want to sell?
 This would be easy to monitor if trading was still done on the floor of an exchange, where it would be easy to determine if there were more buyers than sellers.
 It is more difficult to see when most trading occurs electronically.
 The interest can be determined by the direction of the stock’s price.
 When volume is high while a stock’s price is rising, buyers are bidding up the price of the stock.
 The stock will probably continue to rise.

 Heavy volume and falling prices are indicative of a bear market when the selling spirit is prevalent among investors.
 Monitoring the volume can help determine when a stock may change direction.
 For example, if the stock price is rising but volume is dropping, overall interest is waning, so fewer investors would probably be interested in purchasing the stock at the higher prices.
 The stock’s rise might subside or even reverse and begin to fall.